AVJdataminer/content_dev/Intro_python_jupyter.md

 If you see this error simply click the orange button and you should be good to go.
 ![JupyterLab Error] ()

-## Magic Jupyter Functions
+## Magic Commands
-#let's learn some cool stuff
+There are some add-ons to Ipython known as Magic Comands that are meant to solve common problems faced by users.

 ## Welcome to Jupyter

 Below, you'll see a Jupyter Notebook that has been embedded in the curriculum app.
 You'll use Jupyter Notebooks in many checkpoints in this program.